Quiver W-algebras: Quiver gauge theory

 \subsection{Localization}

-Suppose that space of the $\sT$-fixed points in $\frakM$ is a discrete set of points $\frakM^{\sT}$ with inclusion $i_{\sT}: \frakM^{\sT} \hookrightarrow \frakM$ .
-Then the generating function (\ref{eq:generating-function}) can be computed by \emph{localization formula}\footnote{Lefshetz - Grothendieck-Hirzebruch-Riemann-Roch - Atiyah-Singer formula}:
+Suppose that space of the $\sT$-fixed points in $\frakM$ is a discrete set of points $\frakM^{\sT}$ with inclusion $i_{\sT}: \frakM^{\sT} \hookrightarrow \frakM$.
+Then the generating function (\ref{eq:generating-function}) can be computed by \emph{localization formula}\footnote{Lefshetz---Grothendieck--Hirzebruch--Riemann--Roch---Atiyah--Singer formula}: